junowoz/junowoz/README.md

 Computer Engineering and Economics student with experience in Software Development mainly using Front-End technologies.
 I am currently delving into:

-- HTML, CSS, JavaScript and ReactJS.
+- HTML, CSS, JavaScript, ReactJS and VueJS.
+- SQL, MongoDB and NodeJS.
-- SQL.
+- Solidity and EthersJS.
 - Agile software development methodologies (Kanban & GTD).
 - App prototyping with Figma.
 - Design thinking.